tmgthb/Autonomous-Agents/README.md

 [Ferret-UI: Grounded Mobile UI Understanding with Multimodal LLMs](https://arxiv.org/abs/2404.05719)

-- Ferret-UI: Outperforms GPT-4V on elementary UI-tasks.
+- Ferret-UI: Outperforms GPT-4V on elementary UI-tasks with capability for referring (widget classification, OCR, icon recognition), grounding (find widget/icon/text and widget listing) and reasoning.
+- "Any resolution" (anyres) enlarges small UI-objects in images like icons within varying screen aspect ratios.
+Screen capture is divided into two sub-sections.
+Each UI-element is referenced with type, text and bounding box.
+Uses 250k examples of training data.

 ---